Don’t Let Stop-And-Go Traffic In Your RV Keep You Home

 Lastly, it’s a good idea to take a look at your route and plan around rush hour or other things that could cause traffic to become backed up.
 Leave earlier or later to avoid big cities during busy times, and do your best to go around big construction projects.

-Driving in stop-and-go traffic
+RV Driving in stop-and-go traffic

 Now that you know how to avoid traffic buildup and how to prepare for stop-and-go traffic, let’s discuss the best ways to handle traffic jams while driving your RV.
 Not only will these tips keep you safe, they’ll also help prevent excessive wear and tear on your vehicle.